 The dataset is a pro-bono, cross-industry collaboration.
 Until now, researchers and policy-makers seeking to answer questions about the pandemic could only do research on fragmented data sets (such as the data set from a particular hospital), or to conduct long, prospective clinical trials, which makes it difficult to rapidly answer questions about the epidemiology and treatment of the disease.
 The COVID-19 research database is a consortium of institutions pooling their de-identified and limited pandemic-related data to allow researchers to more rapidly conduct studies at a large scale.

-The APA Style Blog is the official companion to the Publication Manual of the American Psychological Association, Sixth Edition.
+The APA Style Blog is the official companion to the Publication Manual of the American Psychological Association, Seventh Edition.
 We explore what APA Style is and how it works in a variety of areas, including reference citations of every sort, grammar and usage, the publication process, and social media.

 Writing Science is built upon the idea that successful science writing tells a story.It uses that insight to discuss how to write more effectively.
 Integrating lessons from other genres of writing with those from the author's years of experience as author, reviewer, and editor, the book shows scientists and students how to present their research in a way that is clear and that will maximize reader comprehension.